mtth/kit/README.rst

 Flasker
 =======

 Under development.
 Visit https://github.com/mtth/flasker for the latest version.

-A Flask_ webapp project manager with built in ORM'ed database using SQLAlchemy_ and Celery_ backend support.
+A lightweight Flask_ webapp project manager with built in ORM'ed database using SQLAlchemy_ and Celery_ backend support.

 - What Flasker is!